sabouf1/2-Tier-Architecture-in-Azure-with-Terraform/README.md

 ## Outputs

-After provisioning, Terraform will provide outputs.
-For example, to get the public IP address of the Load Balancer:
+Terraform will provide outputs after provisioning.
+For example, you can retrieve the public IP address of the Load Balancer:

 ```bash
 $ terraform output load_balancer_public_ip